WeblateOrg/weblate/docs/admin/install.rst

 For optimal performance, it is good idea to run some maintenance tasks in the background.

-On Unix system, this can be scheduled using cron:
+On a Unix-likesystem, this can be scheduled using cron:

 .. code-block:: text